Table of Contents

 - Reset settings

-Below that, you will see a link to the extensions management page and About Chrome OS link.
+Below that, you will see a link to the extensions management page and the About Chrome OS link.

 Now, let us review each of these sections in detail.